Historical engagement with society

 - Cooling Solutions – HMX’s Ambiator and PCU-F provide 100% fresh, clean, cool air for people and process comfort.

-- IoT-based M2M solutions – provides continuous remote monitoring and analytics of industrial assets, facilities, energy, and environmental resources, and facilitate access to critical information on any device, anytime, anywhere.
+- Industrial IoT-based solutions – provides continuous remote monitoring and analytics of industrial assets, facilities, energy, and environmental resources, and facilitate access to critical information on any device, anytime, anywhere.

 Green buildings for employee well-being, environmental concerns and economic efficiency